-Small duck, 13 ½” long, 28” wingspan.
+A small duck.
 Crested head, broad wings, square-shaped tail in flight.
-Male (top in image) – distinctive colorful head, white throat, large green crest, pink bill, red eye.
-Female (left in image) – brownish gray body, dark crown, white patch around eye.
+Male has a colorful head, white throat, large green crest, pink bill, red eye.
+Female has a brownish gray body, dark crown, white patch around eye.

 Cavity nester.
 Uses natural cavities in large trees or artificial nest boxes.
 Clutch size – 10 eggs.
 Eggs are white, creamy white, or dark tan; glossy.
 Chicks are precocial, downy, fly 8 to 10 weeks after hatching.

-Aix, Greek for “waterfowl”; sponsa, Latin for “betrothed”, i.e., dressed for a wedding, from the bird’s attractive appearance.
+Aix is from the Greek for “waterfowl.”
+The species name sponsa is from the Latin for “betrothed,” i.e., dressed for a wedding, from the bird’s attractive appearance.

 In the Nature Park: